geekymoose/battleship/README.md

 Image name is formated using an unique number.
 (Dev note: a format accepting string name could be better, but an another name parsing would be required).
 <br/>
-Name format: xxxxaa (xxxx is an unique number, aa represente the animation position)
+Name format: xxxxaa (xxxx is an unique number, aa represents the animation position)

 * xxxx is an unique number (Used as a name)
-* aa represente the animation position. (up to 98, 99 is forbidden).
+* aa represents the animation position. (up to 98, 99 is forbidden).

 The animation number is used in case of 'dynamic image' loading.
 This process will load the first image (00) and then, will try to load image while image aa+1 exists (Note, 99 is forbidden, since a bug could occure as the next image will be loaded as well in the current animation loading)